mdn/yari/deployer/README.md

 What this means it that **there is zero downtime for the search queries**.
 Nothing needs to be reconfigured on the Kuma side.

-Note that if you run the `search-index` command (without the `--update`) _twice in one day_, it will first delete the index before it recreates it.
-That would lead to some downtime on the searches, but this is only something that would happen if you are debugging locally or some other extreme circumstances in production.

 ### To update or not start a fresh

 The default behavior is that it deletes the index first and immediately creates